Systems are made of three categories of components defined with regard to their capability to act and communicate:

 - Components with shared execution and transient life-cycle (aka controls).

-- Components with shared execution and persistent life-cycle (entities).
+- Components with shared execution and persistent life-cycle (aka entities).

-Messages and services can be added to fully describe functional and technical architectures of systems.
+Messages and services can be added to fully describe the basic layers (aka tiers) of functional and technical architectures.

 Systems & Domains